Amazing 3 Step Guide To Social Media Influencers

 On Twitter @Activewin is an account managed by Bob Stein.

-His account has a mere 800+ followers (not an impressive number), but you must research further to discover Bob is the director of Entrepreneurial Excellence at the University of Pittsburgh.
+His account has a mere 800+ followers (not very big), but you must research further to discover Bob is the director of Entrepreneurial Excellence at the University of Pittsburgh!

 Many CTOs seek out Bob’s advice about technology products and services, and not just in the Pittsburgh area.